gvwilson/thirdbit/fiction/santas/index.md

 Finner's eyes immediately began  itching and streaming.
 "One last ch-chili bomb," Santa Hood said.

-"Ahoy!" a distant voice called as the two gray fins turned and fled.<sup>Or rather, decided *quite independently of their changed circumstances* that it was a good time to pursue other opportunities, because sharks *never* "flee".</sup>
+"Ahoy!" a distant voice called as the two gray fins turned and fled.<span class="sidenote">Or rather, decided *quite independently of their changed circumstances* that it was a good time to pursue other opportunities, because sharks *never* "flee".</span>
 "Might ye be in need of assistance there?"

 Santa Greenwood's face fell.